zettadb/kunlun/README.md

 The primary node of each kunlun-storage shard receives from kunlun-server nodes DML SQL queries to insert/update/delete user data, or return target user data.
 And it executes such SQL queries and return results to the requesting kunlun-server node.

-Also, KunlunBase supports read-write-split(RWS) --- executing read only queries in replica nodes to storage shards in order to decrease resource contention in primary nodes and utilize computing resources where the replica nodes are deployed.
+Also, KunlunBase supports automatical read-write-split(RWS) --- executing read only queries in replica nodes to storage shards in order to decrease resource contention in primary nodes and utilize computing resources where the replica nodes are deployed.
 Consequently kunlun-server nodes could also send SELECT queries to replicas of any kunlun-storage shards under user configured conditions for data consistency and replication latency.

 A KunlunBase cluster needs a meta-data shard, which is also a kunlun-storage cluster.
 It stores the meta-data of one or more KunlunBase clusters.